-This opens doors and gives people a chance to realize their aspirations, leading to societal of that commitment.
+people a chance to realize their aspirations, leading to societal of that commitment.
 We take pride in being India's one of the leading provider for this service, empowering millions of families to overcome the financial difficulties.

-We are deeply committed to our customers, and Gold Loan is at the heart disbursements during FY 2023
+Customers, and Gold Loan is at the heart